patrickbucher/learning-rust/diary.md

+# Day 97 (2024-06-29)

+I worked through chapter 9 in the RSSA book, which hardly introduced anything new besides checking a hashed password.
+I modified my review on Amazon and reduced the rating from 3 to 2 stars.
+Now I hope that at least the rest of the book is a bit more englightening.

 # Day 96 (2024-06-28)

 I continued working on chapter 8 in the RSSA book.
 I also wrote a short review